Pol-User Accounts and Acceptable Use

 - Faculty, staff, administrators and students should regularly check their university email accounts for correspondence.

 - The University of Louisville does not allow anyone to send email to large numbers of employees and/or students in the University without prior approval.
-To send a mass email (greater than 100 recipients), your message must be approved by the Department of Communications and Marketing (see Information Technology's mass email guidelines).
+To send a mass email (greater than 100 recipients), your message must be approved by the Department of Communications and Marketing (see Information Technology Service's mass email guidelines).

 - Employees should not use email in a manner that degrades or interferes with job performance or duties.

 - Sensitive information requires special precautions when emailing.
 If sensitive information is being emailed outside the university network, it must be sent using the university's secure email system.
 Emails containing sensitive information must not be automatically forwarded.